blakedyer/bahamas_lig/README.md

 ## Sea level trends across the Bahamas constrain peak Last Interglacial ice melt
 Repository for Dyer et al. 2021 PNAS

+The seas are rising as the planet warms, and reconstructions of past sea level provide critical insight into the sensitivity of ice sheets to warmer temperatures.
+Past sea level is reconstructed from the geologic record by measuring the elevations of fossilized marine sediments and coral reefs.
+However, the elevations of these features also record local uplift or subsidence due to the growth and decay of ice sheets since the time of deposition.
+We compare new observations of paleo sea level across the Bahamian archipelago to a range of Earth deformation models to revise estimates of last interglacial global mean sea level.
+Our results suggest that polar ice sheets may be less sensitive to high latitude warming than previously thought.

 ### Associated Web Application

 [Follow this link](http://bahamas-lig.herokuapp.com/) to explore field photos and outcrop locations associated with this project.

+### How to use this repository

+`bahamas_lig/utils.py` contains all of the helper functions defined for the analysis in this paper.
+These functions are used throughout the included notebooks.
+The PyMC3 GP Regression model is created in the `inference_model()` function.
+In the notebooks folder, there are three GP Regression notebooks that illustrate how to use these functions to estimate past sea level.

 ### Installing GIA model outputs and inversion results